 Currency pairs can generally be divided into the following three categories:

-The major currency pairs include the most actively traded currency pairs in the forex market such as EUR/USD, GBP/USD, USD/JPY and USD/CHF.
-The US Dollar, Swiss Franc and Japanese Yen are considered to be the safe-haven currencies.
+The major currency pairs include the most actively traded currency pairs in the forex market such as EUR/USD, GBP/USD, USD/JPY, and USD/CHF.
+The US Dollar, Swiss Franc, and Japanese Yen are considered to be safe-haven currencies.

 Minor currency pairs are pairs that do not include the US Dollar, but include at least one of the world's other major currencies.
-Examples for this are EUR/GBP, GBP/JPY and CAD/CHF.
+Examples of this are EUR/GBP, GBP/JPY, and CAD/CHF.

 On the other hand, a trader that is using a breakout or trend-following strategy might want to look at volatile currency pairs - which could be anything from minor pairs such as EUR/JPY and GBP/JPY to exotic pairs like USD/ZAR and USD/TRY.
 Of course, major currency pairs should not be disregarded completely, but traders should closely monitor the different levels of volatility in those.

 The risk appetite of a trader is also an important factor.
 While you could take a large risk trading any currency pair, risk-averse traders might feel more comfortable trading currency pairs with less volatility as they cannot stomach the volatility and sharp reversals that come with certain FX pairs such as the Turkish Lira and South African Rand crosses.

 Interested in trading forex?
 Sign up for a live account with Axi today!

 Traders are not machines and part of the investing process is handling risk & developing strong trading psychology.
 Learn about finding your trading psychology here.

 Revenge trading is an emotional response after traders suffer a significant loss.
 Understand how to overcome revenge trading with 5 effective ways to fight it.